 All children in England work within the National Curriculum which was introduce in September 2014.
 This is divided into key stages.
 At Lymington Junior, the children work within Key Stage 2 (KS2) which covers the school Years 3 to 6 – for children aged 7 to 11 years old.

 At the start of September following your child’s 7th birthday, he/she will move into Year 3 and qualifies for entry into our school.
 Each September, children progress into the next year group, until they leave us to embark upon their Secondary School careers at the end of Year 6.

-At Lymington Junior we present the statutory requirements of the National Curriculum for England and Wales (additional information available via this link) – or the Locally Agreed Syllabus (Living Difference III) in the case of Religious Education (known at LJS as 'Beliefs and Traditions') – within the school’s own broad and balanced approach.
+At Lymington Junior we present the statutory requirements of the National Curriculum for England and Wales (additional information available via this link) – or the Locally Agreed Syllabus (Living Difference IV) in the case of Religious Education (known at LJS as 'Beliefs and Traditions') – within the school’s own broad and balanced approach.